michaeljaltamirano/publication-parser/README.md

 1. Bookforum (updated for May 2019 website change)
 1. The Times Literary Supplement

-The script requires Node 8 or greater (for async/await) and a lib/env.js file with the necessary cookie and email information.
+The script requires Node 8 or greater (for async/await) and a `lib/env.js` file with the necessary cookie and email information.
 I've included example formatting in each of the respective parser files.
 I pulled the information using a browser's dev tools network tab.
 Required dependencies can be installed via `yarn install`.

 I created this application to import writing into a text-to-speech application.
 I welcome contributions for supporting additional publications.
+Development is done in TypeScript in the `/src` directory.